365businessdev/docs/_i18n/en-US/_docs/licensing/introduction.md

 On this page, you will find information about the different types of licenses we offer.
-You will also learn how to perform licensing for our products.
+You will also learn how to manage the licensing for our products.

 <div class="alert alert-info">
-    <i class="fa-solid fa-lightbulb"></i> If you have any questions, do not hesitate to <a href="https://365businessdev.com/kontakt/" target="_blank">contact</a> us.
+    <i class="fa-solid fa-lightbulb"></i> If you have any questions, do not hesitate to <a href="https://365businessdev.com/contact/" target="_blank">contact</a> us.
 </div>

 <div class="columns">